flintproject/Flint/doc/JOSS/paper.md

 ![An algorithm for grid search to fit parameter values.\label{fig:algorithm}](algorithm.png)

-Unlike existing heuristics for solving non-linear least-squares, the above algorithm can find one of global minima, provided that the input grid contains it.
+Unlike existing heuristics for solving non-linear least-squares, the above algorithm can find a global minimum, provided that the input grid contains it.
 It is also easy to benefit from parallel computing to reduce processing time.
-The necessary resource to be shared in parallel execution is only $m$ in Fig. 1, namely a double floating-point number with its mutex, which means the overhead is marginal.
-Users can define the range of each parameter as well as the way to enumerate grid points, e.g. by a pseudo random number generator.
-The feature will help researchers gain insight about a subset of parameter values of biological/physiological interest at an early stage of modeling.
+The only shared resource among parallel processes is $m$ in Fig. 1, namely a double floating-point number with its mutex, which means the overhead is marginal.
+Users can define the range of each parameter as well as the way to enumerate grid points, e.g. by a pseudorandom number generator.
+This feature will help researchers gain insight about a subset of parameter values of biological/physiological interest at an early stage of modeling.